nise/mod-videodatabase/readme.md

-Vi-moodle is a video database for moodle.
+Vi-moodle is a video database, player, and video annotation tool for moodle.

-*Features:*
+**System Features:**
 * Upload and convert video files
 * Browse and search a video collection
 * Having multiple video databases in a course or course module